 Introduction

-As school boards implement technology policies into their schools, they must choose between a variety of formats of delivery.
+As school boards boards implement technology policies into their schools, they must choose between a variety of formats of delivery.
 They must ask themselves what is the most comprehensive way to encourage digital literacy in a group of students with varying technological backgrounds?
 The purpose of this paper will be to assess best practices for implementing a technology plan within in a school.
 There is debate as to whether play-based learning with few guidelines is more appropriate or a more formal and structured way of exposing students to new forms of technology will result in a more solid understanding.
 There are many limitations to both theories.
 Play-based learning allows students to take new technology tools and expand their learning in a more personal fashion; however it lacks the structure that some students and situations require.
 An over-structured format for using technology also has its issues because it places limitations and enforces rules on use of technology, restricting imaginative use and deep understanding (Moody, 1999).
 The best way to encourage technological literacy for students is through opportunities for minimally structured play with systems, apps, devices and media (Moody, 1999; Zhao & Frank; Gee, 2008; Squire, 2008).
 If we want all students to be on relatively equal footing with respect to digital literacy, the schools need to support students by providing them with the time and tools to practice and to invent uses for different forms of technology.

 Background to thesis